zeroxoxo/coursepaper/Scripts/VBSB/README.txt

 make sure pip3 is in environment variable

 Usage:
 You can use any number of species presented in VectorBase Biomart Genes database.
-But it is reasonable to use not too many of ones, because GRIMM-Synteny poorly handles many species research.
+But it is reasonable to use not too many ones, because GRIMM-Synteny poorly handles many species research.
 Type in cmd: VBSB *1st letter of genus then species, like 'agambiae' or 'hsapiens'* *path to output folder*, for example:
 VBSB agambiae aatroparvus aalbimanus C:\output\